sylhare/sylhare.github.io/_posts/2021-12-16-Automate-your-process-with-github-api.md

 ### Create a _personal access token_

-Let's generate a token, because the `secrets.GITHUB_TOKEN` accessible from the GitHub action by default **does not** hold enough rights by default to update the project.
+Let's generate a token, with `admin:org` rights for your personal token.

-That's because the project is considered a _team_ feature, so you will need `admin:org` rights for your personal token.
+If it's for your own usage only, the default `GITHUB_TOKEN` accessible in the workflow might be just enough.

 Go to _Settings > Developer settings > Personal access tokens_ and select this option: